Guidance on acceptable activities & the permissions & charges that will apply

 PRESS & PROMOTIONAL ACTIVITY

-Suffolk Wildlife Trust’s Campaigns Manager should be consulted in advance of any press or promotional activity, including broadcast media, being planned for a Trust reserve.
+Suffolk Wildlife Trust’s Communications Manager should be consulted in advance of any press or promotional activity, including broadcast media, being planned for a Trust reserve.

 If you would like further clarification on our guidance, or the appropriateness of an activity, please contact the area Sites Manager: